 The bark of this particular tree, as mentions earlier, has those spikes when they are actually young.
 This is presumably for the protection of the trees from heavy browsing.
 So that’s one thing that you’ll notice about the bark of the tree but usually, as the tree gets older these spikes tend to fall off and in fact, you will see fissures similar to the style that we actually talked about vertical lines.

 3. SEMAL FLOWER

-Now the more recognisable parts of this tree is those beautiful flowers.
-Bright red usually on most occasion coral red but they may also be yellow, orange and even sometimes pale white.
+Now the more recognizable parts of this tree are those beautiful flowers.
+Bright red usually on most occasions coral red but they may also be yellow, orange, and even sometimes pale white.
 So that’s something that you’ll also notice for this particular tree.
 The flowers are very prominent, in fact, they come out before the leaf so that’s when you’ll actually see the flowers are coming out during the months of January to March and at this time if you’re on safari or you’re on a walk and you see a Bombax Ceiba, just wait there because it is a bird watching delight for you to be near a Semal because you’ll see a diversity of birds.
 You’ll see Bulbuls and Sunbirds and Flowerpeckers and Barbets and Leafbirds.
 It’s amazing to see the level of activity on this tree because they all come to feed on the nectar of those flowers and in the process of that some of them even help in pollination.
 Apart from that, though the flowers are also pollinated by bats as well so there’s pollination happening during the night as well.